Little Menomonee River

 Ongoing restoration work by Ozaukee County started in 2019 and these activities have improved the function of the Little Menomonee River by creating a channel that is appropriately sized for its watershed, is connected to a regularly inundated floodplain, and has a self-sustaining, natural meander geometry.
 The new stream channel provides high quality, diverse in-stream, wetland, wet prairie, and forest habitat for fish, birds, reptiles, amphibians, and mammals, improves water quality, and reduces flooding and erosion risk.
 In March 2021, the Ozaukee County Highway Department completed the remeandering of the remaining portion of the new stream channel (approximately 400 linear feet), installed woody debris for in-stream habitat, installed the fish passage culvert within the new stream channel with seeding of disturbed areas (and removed the old collapsing culvert), and reconnected the emergent marsh wetland to the Little Menomonee River (new channel).

 In addition to the stream restoration, an ephemeral wooded pool has been created to provide habitat for amphibians and reptiles, an emergent marsh has been created to provide habitat for fish, and a deeper wetland with open water and marsh has been created to attract and provide habitat for migratory waterfowl and shorebirds.
 Forested wetland and wet prairie habitats are being restored around the wetlands and provide additional bird, pollinator, and other wildlife habitat.
+The wetland system was also designed to store and treat stormwater runoff from adjacent, predominantly agricultural lands, to improve water quality and reduce flooding and erosion risk downstream.

-Remaining project elements include water quality monitoring, fisheries monitoring, and ongoing restoration and restoration maintenance of all disturbed areas (e.g., additional tree planting, native prairie/wetland seeding, or invasive species management).
+Remaining project elements include additional water quality monitoring, fisheries monitoring, and ongoing restoration and restoration maintenance of all disturbed areas (e.g., additional tree planting, native prairie/wetland seeding, or invasive species management).